✓ Grade Calculators • Free Tool

 Yes.
 Leave the score field blank for categories you have not completed.
 With “Normalize weights” On, the calculator scales your completed categories proportionally.
 This gives you a current grade based on what you have done so far.
 As you complete more categories, fill in the scores and recalculate.

 There is no hard limit.
-Add as many rows as your syllabus has categories.
+Add as many rows as there are categories in your syllabus.
 Most courses have 4-6 weighted categories, but if yours has more, the calculator handles it.
 Click “Add row” to create a new blank row, and “Remove” next to any row to delete it.

-If you have entered all the categories from your syllabus and they don’t total 100%, either: 1 there is a category you missed, or 2 your professor made a mistake.
-With “Normalize weights” on, the calculator will scale whatever you entered to 100%, which usually gives you a reasonable answer.
+If you have entered all the categories from your syllabus and they do not total 100%, either: 1 there is a category you missed, or 2 your professor made a mistake.
+With “Normalise weights” on, the calculator will scale whatever you entered to 100%, which usually gives you a reasonable answer.
 With it off, the calculation uses your weights as-is, which may result in a lower percentage than expected.

 Yes, if your high school course uses weighted categories.
 Most high school classes weigh categories such as homework, quizzes, and participation.
 If your teacher gave you a syllabus with percentages next to each category, this calculator works.
-If your class doesn’t use weighted categories, every assignment counts equally, you need a simple average, not this calculator.
+If your class does not use weighted categories, every assignment counts equally, and you need a simple average, not this calculator.

 The final percentage is rounded to two decimal places using standard rounding (0.5 rounds up).
 So 84.995% becomes 85.00%, and 84.994% stays at 84.99%.
 The letter grade is then determined based on the rounded percentage and your selected grading scheme.